 The “Extraordinary African Chambers” have been created inside the existing Senegalese court structure in Dakar, namely the Dakar District Court and the Appeals Court in Dakar.
 The Chambers have four levels: an Investigative Chamber with four Senegalese investigative judges, an Indicting Chamber of three Senegalese judges, a Trial Chamber, and an Appeals Chamber.
 The Trial Chamber and the Appeals Chamber each have two Senegalese judges and a president from another Member State of the African Union.

 The prosecutors and investigative judges were nominated by Senegal’s Minister of Justice and appointed by the Chairperson of the AU Commission.
 In accordance with the Statute, which provides for the progressive installation of the Chambers, and pending a decision by the investigative judges on the results of the investigation, the judges of the Trial and Appeals Chambers remain to be selected by the African Union and Senegal.
-The Trial and Appeals Chambers shall each be composed of two judges of Senegalese nationality and a non-Senegalese judge from another Member State of the African Union who shall also serve as President of the Chamber.
+The Trial and Appeals Chambers will each be composed of two judges of Senegalese nationality and a non-Senegalese judge from another Member State of the African Union who will also serve as President of the Chamber.

 The Chambers have an Administrator – Aly Ciré Ba – to ensure the smooth functioning of their activities and to handle all of the non-judicial aspects of the work.
 The Administrator’s responsibilities include financial management of personnel, outreach and media information, witness protection and assistance, and judicial cooperation between Senegal and other countries, such as Chad.